https://www.thewomens.org.au/patients-visitors/pec-week-23

 Part 2: Workload around the home during pregnancy

-- Who will be the stay-at-home/main care provider?
+• Who will be the main, stay-at-home caregiver?

-- How will the other person support this role?
+• How will the other person or people support this role?

-- How can the person/couple plan to manage this?
+• How can you plan to manage these changes?

-Research shows that the parenting roles and division of housework, that parents establish in the first year after the birth of a baby, will last for at least the first 10 years.
-This can sometimes lead to feelings of resentment, guilt and stress, adding to the already full role of a new parent.
+Research shows that how household tasks and parenting duties are shared in the first year after a child is born tends to remain the same for at least the next 10 years.
+This can sometimes cause feelings of resentment, guilt, and stress, which can add to the challenges of being a new parent.

-Remember, the workload in your new family may not always be equally shared.
-At times one person may have a greater load, such as a new baby, illness or increased demands at work.
-The important thing is how you support each other during these times.
+It’s important to recognise that the workload in your new family may not always be evenly shared.
+There may be times when one person has more responsibilities, such as caring for the new baby, dealing with illness, or increased work demands.
+What matters most is how you support each other during these times.

 - Better Health Channel